jharmison-redhat/devsecops-workshop-dashboard/tekton/workshop/content/lab11.md

 oc start-build tekton-tasks --from-dir=./oc-build/ -n %username%-dev --wait=true
 ```

-With these three steps, we can see the following in the OpenShift Console:
+With these steps, we can see the following in the OpenShift Console:

 * A new `tekton-tasks` Build Config
 ![Tekton Tasks Build Config](images/tekton-tasks-build-config.png)
 * A new `tekton-tasks-*` build run and complete successfully
 ![Tekton Tasks Build](images/tekton_tasks_build.png)
 * A new `tekton-tasks` image stream (which is an OpenShift construct similar to a container image but with a few more capabilities), together with the location in the image registry where that image can be pulled from
 ![Tekton Tasks Image Stream](images/tekton-tasks-image-stream.png)

-## Create a Task to create the container image
+### Create a Task to create the container image

 Now that we know the exact commands that we need in our Pipeline, let's add an extra task to make that happen.
 Because we want to be able to experiment with this Task until we get it right, we will put the commands in a separate Task and run it until we get it right ( and we will parametrize the task out of the box so that we can easily work with it from the pipeline).

 A few things to note:

 * The task uses the `quay.io/openshift/origin-cli:latest` container image to execute the commands.
 If we only had to run a command-or-two for this stage, we could have used the existing ClusterTask, but because we also have to do some checking and clean-up (to make the task run repeatable), we will just lean on the same container image that the ClusterTask uses
 * The `set -e -o pipefail` makes the step fail if any of the commands fail in running (so that we don't have to check exit codes for each command)
 * Since we have access to the local Maven repo in the `maven-repo` workspace, we will use the artifact that the prior steps in the pipeline put there.
 In a production setup, this artifact would likely be retrieved from the Nexus artifact repository
 * Using our own Task for this stage will also allow us to extend the task as we need to if there are future changes that are required without changing the actual pipeline

 ```yaml
 apiVersion: tekton.dev/v1beta1
 kind: Task